workflow4metabolomics/lcmsmatching/README.md

 ## Updates

+### 3.3.1

+   * Correct a bug while trying to connect to Peakforest for getting the list of chromatographic columns.

 ### 3.3.0

    * The file database (in-house) field names are now presented in individual choice lists instead of a single text box where you had to insert a very long keys/values string.